Integripedia Topic

 Radiographic Testing (RT) is a nondestructive examination (NDE) technique that involves the use of either x-rays or gamma rays to view the internal structure of a component.
-In the petrochemical industry, RT is often used to inspect machinery, such as pressure vessels and valves, to detect for flaws.
+In the petrochemical industry, RT is often used to inspect machinery, such as pressure vessels and valves, to detect flaws.
 RT is also used to inspect weld repairs.

 Types of Radiography

-There are numerous types of RT techniques including conventional radiography and multiple forms digital radiographic testing.
+There are numerous types of RT techniques including conventional radiography and multiple forms of digital radiographic testing.
 Each works slightly differently and has its own set of advantages and disadvantages.

 Conventional Radiography

-Conventional radiography uses a sensitive film which reacts to the emitted radiation to capture an image of the part being tested.
+Conventional radiography uses a sensitive film that reacts to the emitted radiation to capture an image of the part being tested.
 This image can then be examined for evidence of damage or flaws.
 The biggest limitation to this technique is that films can only be used once and they take a long time to process and interpret.

 Digital Radiography

-1) Computed Radiography
+Computed Radiography

 Computed radiography (CR) uses a phosphor imaging plate that replaces film in conventional radiography techniques.
 This technique is much quicker than film radiography but slower than direct radiography.
 CR requires several extra steps compared to direct radiography.
 First, it indirectly captures the image of a component on a phosphor plate, then converts the image into a digital signal that can be visualized on a computer monitor.
-Image quality is fair but can be enhanced using appropriate tools and techniques (i.e, adjusting contrast, brightness, etc. without compromising integrity).
-It’s important to know how tools, such as adjusting contrast, effect the image.
+Image quality is fair but can be enhanced using appropriate tools and techniques (i.e., adjusting contrast, brightness, etc. without compromising integrity).
+It’s important to know how tools, such as adjusting contrast, affect the image.
 Care should also be taken to make sure minor defects are not hidden after enhancements are made.

-2) Direct Radiography
+Direct Radiography

-3) Real-Time Radiography
+Real-Time Radiography

-Real-time radiography (RTR), like it’s name suggests, is a form of digital radiography that occurs in real time.
+Real-time radiography (RTR), like its name suggests, is a form of digital radiography that occurs in real-time.
 RTR works by emitting radiation through an object.
 These rays then interact with either a special phosphor screen or flat panel detector containing micro-electronic sensors.
-The interaction between the panel and the radiation creates a digital image that can be viewed and analyzed in real time.
+The interaction between the panel and the radiation creates a digital image that can be viewed and analyzed in real-time.

 The brighter areas on the image are a result of higher levels of radiation that contact the screen.
 This corresponds to the thinner or less dense section of the component.
 Conversely, darker areas are a result of less radiation interacting with the screen and indicate where the component is thicker.